On the intersection form of fillings: Introduction

 \subsection{Dropping the topologically simple assumption}

-The topologically simple condition ($c_1^{\Z}(W)=0$,$\pi_1(Y)\to \pi_1(W)$ injective) in \cite{MR4182808,filling} was used to make sure the grading of symplectic cohomology of a filling is consistent with the grading induced from the contact boundary, so that we can do effective dimension computation after neck-stretching.
-Results in \cite{MR4182808,filling} hold under the condition $c_1^\Q(W)=0,H_1(Y;\Q)\to H_1(W;\Q)$ injective by considering symplectic cohomology generated by orbits that are trivial in $H_1(W;\Q)$ instead of only those contractible in $W$ as in \cite{MR4182808,filling}.
+The topologically simple condition in \cite{MR4182808,filling} was used to make sure the grading of symplectic cohomology of a filling is consistent with the grading induced from the contact boundary so that we can do effective dimension computation after neck-stretching.
 We first note that the $H_1(Y;\Q)\to H_1(W;\Q)$ injective condition can be dropped for flexibly fillable contact manifolds (but not for general ADC manifolds).